BlogMoving to Colombia

 Can I combine radius with price or category?

-Why use kilometers and not just neighborhoods?
+Why use kilometers and not neighborhoods only?

 Comments